nickrusso42518/perf/README.md

 https://travis-ci.org/nickrusso42518/perf)

 # Performance Testers
-This series of playbooks accomplish a number of performance test tasks in the network.
-They are briefly described below, either each one becoming more time consuming and comprehensive than the one before it.
+This series of playbooks accomplishes a number of performance test tasks in the network.
+They are briefly described below, with each one becoming more time consuming and comprehensive than the one before it.

-  * `sperf`: Short-term performance test builds a matrix of average RTT times.
+  * `sperf`: Short-term performance test that builds a matrix of average RTT times.
 This is suitable for general public distribution.
 Unlike other tests, the number of columns is dynamic based on the target list.

-  * `mperf`: Mid-term performance test builds a matrix of data from many subcomponents, listed below.
+  * `mperf`: Mid-term performance test that builds a matrix of data from many subcomponents, listed below.
 It is provided to engineers only.
     * IP SLA udp-jitter to capture detailed performance metrics
     * ICMP ping to probe for MTU/fragmentation problems
     * MPLS ping (LSPV) to test MPLS label switch path health

-  * `lperf`: Long-term performance test focuses on detailed performance data collected over hours.
+  * `lperf`: Long-term performance test that focuses on detailed performance data collected over hours.
 It is provided in support of sustained efforts or as proof to your SP that they are not meeting their SLAs.